SSP is excited to return to the Navajo Nation in summer 2026, based in Teec Nos Pos!

 Who is a good fit to volunteer at this location?

-• Volunteers interested in Indigenous life on reservations, direct interaction with Navajo elders, and a strong connection between community and sacred spaces
+- Volunteers interested in Indigenous life on reservations, interaction with Navajo residents, and a strong connection between community and sacred spaces

 Service Work in the Navajo Nation

-In the Navajo Nation the majority of the projects SSP volunteers do are for elders in the Lukachukai and Tsaile Wheatfield Chapters.
+In the Navajo Nation the majority of the projects SSP volunteers have done are historically for elders in the Lukachukai and Tsaile Wheatfield Chapters.
 The type of work includes roof replacements, building accessibility ramps, stairs, porches, awnings for snow protection, sheds for storing wood to heat homes, and other general home repairs.
 Since 2019, SSP has also partnered with the Tsaile/Wheatfields Diné Water Users Association.
 Volunteers assist their staff throughout the community, with the goal of increasing productive farmlands and rangelands.
-We may also work on some small projects for our host facility, Diné College!

 Most projects take longer to complete than one week at SSP, so you may see the beginning, middle, or end of a project.